Recoskie/AI-Matrix/docs/Matrix Structure.md

 1+(4)*2 = 25
 </pre>

 Each row now leads to 1x1=1, 2x2=4, 3x3=9, 4x4=16, 5x5=25.
-The neat part is that we can take away the added unit at the start of each line
+The neat part is that we can take away the added unit at the start of each line.

 <br /><br />

 x<sup>2</sup>-x=0,2,6,12,20 which is 0, 0+2, 0+2+4, 0+2+4+6, 0+2+4+6+8.

+<br /><br />

 <pre>1x1-1=0
 2x2-2=2
 3x3-3=6</pre>

-<br /><br />

 This removes the added unit, shown as the red square per square.
 Dividing it by 2 gives us a set that adds a one-dimensional sequence per value.
 It was only 2 in size per square because of the two sides.